sharma-anubhav/CV-AI-TTT/Readme.md

 The background should be **Solid Color** only.

 ## Project Working

+Opencv is used to process the webcam feed frame by frame and display a grid onto each frame.
+This is followed by extracting the image from each square of that grid and computing contours in order to identify if the finger is present inside that particular square or not.
+This is done for each square sequentially and then the users move is updated into the game state.
+Minimax algorithm is used to compute the AI/Computer move and is also updated into the game state.
+After the AI move, the user is given a 5 seconds window to place his finger inside the desired position in the grid and the above procedure is repeated untill someone wins.

 The flask project can be downloaded and run on a local host.
 Also .exe and .dmg files for the application are provided so that the application directly runs without the need for installing any dependancies.